-Real gross domestic product (GDP) increased 4.1 percent in the second quarter of 2018, according to the “advance” estimate released by the Bureau of Economic Analysis.
-In the first quarter, real GDP increased 2.2 percent (revised).
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “third” estimate released by the Bureau of Economic Analysis.
+The growth rate was the same as in the “second” estimate released in August.
+In the first quarter, real GDP rose 3.1 percent.

-The second-quarter increase in real GDP reflected increases in consumer spending, exports, business investment, and government spending, while inventory investment and housing investment decreased.
-Imports, which is a subtraction in the calculation of GDP, increased.
+The second-quarter increase in real GDP reflected increases in consumer spending and government spending, while inventory investment, exports, business investment, and housing investment decreased.
+Imports, which are a subtraction in the calculation of GDP, decreased.

-The increase in business investment reflected increases in structures, intellectual property products, and equipment.
-The increase in government spending reflected increases in federal national defense, and state and local government spending.
+The increase in consumer spending reflected increases in both goods and services that were widespread across major categories.
+The increase in government spending reflected increases in both federal and state and local government spending.

-Prices of goods and services purchased by U.S. residents increased 2.3 percent in the second quarter of 2018, after increasing 2.5 percent in the first quarter.
+Profits increased 3.8 percent at a quarterly rate in the second quarter after decreasing 3.8 percent in the first quarter.

 For more information, read the full report.